adampaulsackfield/mongodb-vagrant-ci/README.md

 - What does it allow you to do?
   They allow developers to develop in specific environments, such as linux, windows, or MacOS.
 - How have you used one?
   I have used VMs inside VMWare Fusion, UTM, VirtualBox, and hosted on cloud services like AWS, Digital Ocean, and Azure.
+Managed several two-tier applications, with API's, Databases, and client.
   ​

 ### Vagrant